Gauge anomaly cancellation in chiral gauge theories: Quantum restoration of gauge symmetry

-So, from the functional integral point of view, it has long been clear \cite{fujikawa} that the possible anomaly in the gauge symmetry is intrinsically related to the non-invariance of the fermionic measure.
-However, we notice that there is still an expectation value to be taken, before we definitely say that current conservation is violated.
+So, from the functional integral point of view, it has long been clear that a possible anomaly in gauge symmetry is intrinsically related to the non-invariance of the fermionic measure \cite{fujikawa}.
+However, we notice that \textit{there is still an expectation value to be taken, before we definitely say that current conservation is violated}.

-Coming back to equation (\ref{gen-func}) we notice that, if we proceed applying Faddeev-Popov's method\footnote{This is not mandatory, as will be explained in the next section.}, the gauge volume does not factor out, since there is an additional dependence on the group elements coming from the Jacobian,
+Before computing $\left\langle 0\left\vert \mathcal{A}_{a}(A_{\mu})\right\vert 0\right\rangle $ it is instructive to look closely at the symmetry structure of the theory in the absence of gauge invariance of the fermionic measure.
+It is well known \cite{faddeev-popov}, in the context of a non-anomalous theory, that integration over the field $A_{\mu}$ has to be restricted to configurations that are not physically equivalent, due to the gauge symmetry of the action.
+The Faddeev-Popov technique exposes the factorization of the gauge group volume and restricts integration over non-equivalent representatives of gauge orbits.
+Coming back to (\ref{gen-func}) we notice that, if we proceed applying Faddeev-Popov's method, the gauge volume does not factor out, since there is an additional dependence on the group elements coming from the Jacobian,